sanjeet7271/BDD_Interview/README.md

                 Example: When I enter my account number AND CVV. ix.)
 But: It denotes a logical OR relationship between two propositions.
 OR can be combined with the GIVEN, WHEN, and THEN statements.
-                Example: Then I should be logged in BUT I must enter the OTP.
+                Example: Then I should be logged in BUT I must enter the OTP. x.)
+Scenario: Scenario is a fundamental Gherkin structure.
+Every scenario begins with the keyword "Scenario:" (or a localized version of it) and ends with a scenario title.
+Every feature can have one or more scenarios, each of which has one or more steps. xi.)
+Scenario Outline: Consider the situation when we need to run a test scenario multiple times.
+Assume we need to ensure that the login feature is functional for all types of subscribers.

   ## Hooks in Cucumber
       i.)
 Hooks are code blocks that execute before or after each Cucumber scenario in the execution cycle